 The legal system in Barbados is based on English Common Law as modified by statute to meet local requirements.
 The members of the judiciary are completely independent of the executive and legislative functions of government.

 The Grantley Adams International Airport is located in the south of the island, about 30 minutes from the capital of Bridgetown.
-The airport is serviced by major international airlines, including American Airlines, JetBlue, Air Canada, Air Jamaica, British Airways, LIAT and Virgin Atlantic.
+The airport is serviced by major international airlines, including American Airlines, JetBlue, Air Canada, British Airways, LIAT and Virgin Atlantic.
 These airlines provide direct links to major cities such as Miami, New York, San Juan, Toronto and London.
 The airport is a major hub for regional airlines that connect the Eastern Caribbean.

 The Bridgetown Port is one of the most modern in the Caribbean.
 It provides container handling and berthing facilities for ocean-going freighters and passenger ships, including the world's major luxury liners, several of which now use the Bridgetown Port as their homeport for cruising in the South Caribbean.